 Somewhere in its history, Carmel started to become dog-friendly and now Carmel is a favorite place for dog-lovers.
 Doris Day opened her Cypress Inn in the early 90’s and immediately began to allow dogs in rooms and offer afternoon tea for dogs.
 You’ll find a leash-free beach and pet water bowls in front of many Carmel shops.
 Come especially for the city’s birthday party held at Halloween time and participate in the dog (and their owners) parade.

 The Carmel Chamber of Commerce runs a visitor center which is on San Carlos between 5th & 6th in the same building as the Hogsbreath Inn.
-Stop by for directions, referrals to inns (link to inns) and restaurants, and to find out anything you want to know about Carmel.
-The center is open 7 days a week from 10-5 pm.
+Stop by for directions, referrals to inns and restaurants, or to find out any information you want to know about Carmel.
+The center is open 7 days a week from 10am -5pm.
+Closed on major holidays.